 Jenny Johnson – member

-Jenny Johnson works in Eastbourne, on the south coast of England, as Academic Manager for the Eastbourne School of English .
+Jenny Johnson works in Eastbourne, on the south coast of England, as Academic Manager for ELC Eastbourne (previously Eastbourne School of English).
 Jenny has been in ELT for many years, most of them in training and management roles.
-Before returning to the UK at the end of 2006, Jenny was Head of the Teacher Training department at International House Barcelona.
-Since 1997 Jenny has held various IATEFL committee roles, including Special Interest Groups representative and Head of the Teacher Trainers and Educators Special Interest Group.
-Jenny has been a member of the Leadership and Management Special Interest Group committee since 2006, and was coordinator from 2012-2015.
+Before returning to the UK Jenny spent many years in Spain, as teacher, Director of Studies,

 Josh Round – member